awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### How long does it take Amazon MWAA to recognize a new DAG file?<a name="recog-dag"></a>

-DAGs are synchronized from the S3 bucket the environment\.
-If you add a new DAG file, it takes about a minute for Amazon MWAA to start *using* the new file\.
-If you update an existing DAG file, it takes Amazon MWAA about 10 seconds to recognize the updates\.
+ DAGs are periodically synchronized from the Amazon S3 bucket to your environment\.
+If you add a new DAG file, it takes about 300 seconds for Amazon MWAA to start *using* the new file\.
+If you update an existing DAG, it takes Amazon MWAA about 30 seconds to recognize your updates\.

+ These values, 300 seconds for new DAGs, and 30 seconds for updates to existing DAGs, correspond to Apache Airflow configuration options [https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-dir-list-interval](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-dir-list-interval), and [https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#min-file-process-interval](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#min-file-process-interval) respectively\.

 ### Why is my DAG file not picked up by Apache Airflow?<a name="dag-file-error"></a>